 Taxicab accidents are difficult to handle, because the cab insurance companies tend to view their minimum policy as indispensable.
 This means that many attorneys in the area do not get their clients the full value deserved from a company that only allows for a 15/30.

 If you do not own a car or reside with a resident relative, then the cab has to pay your bills.
 But, you need to also bear in mind that you are capped at the policy minimum for medical at $5,000.00

-Call The Law Offices of Greg Prosmushkin, P.C. to arrange a free consultation with one of our auto accident lawyers.
-We make the confusing easy.
+Call The Law Offices of Greg Prosmushkin, P.C. to arrange a free consultation with one of our Car Accident Lawyers.

 This content was written on behalf of Philadelphia Car Accident Attorney Greg Prosmushkin.